Waboodoo/HTTP-Shortcuts/docs/scripting.md

 > Please note that this can not be used to open files.

 As a second parameter, you may pass the package name of the browser or app that should handle the URL.
-You may instead also pass "custom-tabs" or "custom-tabs(\[package-name])` to open the URL using a custom tab instead of a standalone browser window.
+You may instead also pass "custom-tabs" or "custom-tabs(\[package-name])" to open the URL using a custom tab instead of a standalone browser window.

 ```js
 openUrl('https://example.com', 'org.mozilla.firefox');